haneytron/dache/README.md

 ### Host In Your Own Process

-To host it in your own process, Include it via [NuGet](http://www.nuget.org/packages/Dache.CacheHost).
-Your `web.config` or `app.config` will be automatically modified to install the default Dache host configuration:
+To host Dache in your own process, install the Dache Host via [NuGet](http://www.nuget.org/packages/Dache.CacheHost).
+Your `web.config` or `app.config` will be automatically modified to include the default Dache host configuration:

 ```xml
 <configuration>